 MBE, The Bishop of Liverpool’s Canon for Reconciliation.

 We are very blessed by our companion diocesan relationship with the Diocese of Virginia, USA.
 In 2016, The Rt Revd Susan Goff, Suffragan Bishop of Virginia was licensed and commissioned as an assisting bishop in the Diocese of Liverpool

 Malcolm is a leading on the development of an international advocacy project called ‘The Triangle of Hope’.
-This is expected to be launched mid-2017 and will bring together the Dioceses of Virginia (USA), Liverpool and Kumasi (Ghana).
+It brings together the Dioceses of Virginia (USA), Liverpool and Kumasi (Ghana).

 We have an ecumenical group that oversees our link with Koln.
 Canon Val Jackson

 is the main contact.
 A major visit to reflect on the beginning of the First World War on the theme of Peace

 took place in July 2014.